lorenserfass/NPSP-practice-payment-rollups/README.md

 Just like the NPSP rollup fields, the class calculates the totals according to NPSP preferences (whether or not to use fiscal year, the N-day preference, and opportunity exclusions).

-This does not yet calculate rollups in real time; it is batchable.
-I will also make it schedulable.
+This does not yet calculate rollups in real time; it is schedulable batch Apex.

 This class depends on several others from the Nonprofit Success Pack.
 At this point it works only with the unmanaged version of the NPSP.